zhag-devops/cv/cv_zhuravlev_en.md

 - Development of Chat OPS solutions for access management
 - Administrating a composer private repository (Packagist)
 - Integrations with 3-part services (Monitoring, smtp providers, ELK)

+---
+### My goals:

+- I going to become a System Architect
+- Continue gaining experience in DevOps and infrastructure technologies and practices
+- Build more projects using Kubernetes and explore more advanced features
+- Learn more about software design patterns and architectures
+- Get more expirience in software development as a software developer